jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     >upstream    https://github.com/data-lessons/library-shell.git (push)
     >```

-### Getting changes from the upstream `master`
+### Getting changes from the upstream default branch `gh-pages`

-Scenario is your `gh-pages` is behind the upstream master by one or multiple commits.
+Typically, the default branch in git and GitHub is set to `master`, however, with the Software/Data/Library Carpentry lessons the default branch is  `gh-pages`.
+This is for convience, so changes to this branch will trigger a jekyll build of the lesson making the nice lesson webpages.
+Our scenario here is that your `gh-pages` have fallen behind the upstream master by one or multiple commits.

+4. You can tell where you are in relation the upstream repository by running a `git status`.
+    >```
+    >$ git status
+    >On branch gh-pages
+    >Your branch is behind 'upstream/gh-pages' by 8 commits, and can be fast-forwarded.
+    >(use "git pull" to update your local branch)

 4. Fetch upstream changes to the local gh-pages